dckj95/RPi-sysinfo/README.md

 Quick system information script for Raspberry Pi

-To install RPi-sysinfo, run the `install` script with administrative privileges.
+To install RPi-sysinfo, run the `RPi-sysinfo-installer` script with administrative privileges.

 Compatible with Raspbian Wheezy.